-Each fall the School of Education prepares and posts to its webpage a handbook entitled "Policies and Procedures for Teacher Education."
+Each fall the School of Education prepares and posts to its BW/School of Education portal a handbook entitled "School of Education Handbook."
 All students entering preparation for teaching should refer to this handbook on a regular basis.

 Admission and Continuation in the Teacher Education Program Leading to Licensure